joemoose/dungeoneers.d20/docs/5 Appendix.md

 - **WILLPOWER (WIL)**: Tests of charisma and determination.
 - **LUCK**: Tests of chance or fate; can burn points to modify other attribute checks.

+**Advantage & Disadvantage**

-**Advantage & Disadvantage**: When making a check from a strong or weakened position, roll **two d20**.
+- When making a check from a strong or weakened position, roll **two d20**.
 Take the best or worst result, respectively.

+**Critical Success**

-**Critical Success**: Rolling the exact attribute score, a better-than-expected outcome.
+- Rolling the exact attribute score, a better-than-expected outcome.
 LUCK +1.

+**Critical Failure**

-**Critical Failure**: Rolling a 20, a worse-than-expected outcome.
+- Rolling a 20, a worse-than-expected outcome.
 LUCK -1.

 ### Combat

 On your turn, you can move and take an action.

+**Initiative**

+Declare actions before rolling dice.
+A *fast* turn is a single action.
+A *slow* turn is an action and moving, or actions that take more time.

+1. Resolve all fast turns before slow turns.
+2. If players and opponents both take a fast turn, the player must make a DEX *or* WIL check to go first.
-**Initiative**: If the enemy is surprised, you go before them.
-If the enemy is not surprised, make a DEX *or* WIL check to act first.
-Maintain the same order in subsequent rounds.
+3. If players and opponents both take a slow turn, the player must make a DEX *or* WIL check to go first.

+**Attacks**

-**Attacks**: Attacks always hit.
+Attacks always hit.
 Roll weapon damage and deal that much damage to an enemy, minus any armor.

-- **Critical Hit**: Maximum damage roll ignores armor.
+- **Critical Hit**: A maximum damage roll ignores armor.
-- **Enhanced**: Roll extra d12 damage die, take best.
+- **Enhanced**: Roll an extra d12 damage die, take best.
-- **Impaired**: Roll extra d4 damage die, take worst.
+- **Impaired**: Roll an extra d4 damage die, take worst.

 **Damage**: Dealt first to HP.

 - Once HP is depleted, take damage to STR.
 - After taking STR damage, make a STR check.
 On failure, take a *Wounded* constraint and become incapacitated.
 - If STR is reduced to zero, you die.

-**Usage**: After combat, roll d6 for each weapon, ammunition, and armor.
-On 5 or 6, mark usage.

 ### Rest & Healing